 When you create something for the first time, stick to what you know best.
 This ensures you end up with a quality finished product.

 Stay uniform with your packaging.
-When you design the outer wrapper for your candy bar, you can draw on ideas at the local candy shop.
+When you design the outer wrapper for your candy bar or a Christmas candy bar wrapper, you can draw on ideas at the local candy shop.

 Will your candy bars be individually wrapped?
 Maybe you want a multi-pack of candy bars.
 Provide one style of the product first and go from there.
 You can consult with reliable packaging designers from Zenpack.us to get an idea of where to get started and make the brand stand out with its unique design and packaging